pgh-noobs/python/operators.md

 Python uses the common logical operators of, `and`, `or`, `not`.
 The truth table below can be very helpful to understand or remember for people new to coding.
 It is the same in all languages.

-Some will be happy to know that the Python `and`, and `or`, operators short circuit, For those that are not familiar with this.
-It means that if the first operand fails the test the other operand is not evaluated.
+Some will be happy to know that the Python `and`, and `or`, operators short circuit.
+For those that are not familiar with this, it means that if the first operand fails the test the other operand is not evaluated.
 This can be very handy for avoiding runtime errors.

 ### Truth Table